 Fire insurance maps were created by the Sanborn Company in the late 1800s through the first half of the 1900s to help insurance companies determine insurance premiums.
 They are very detailed and can indicate building materials, dwelling use, street widths, address and lot lines, and building height.
 They show houses within the context of the community as a whole.
 (The Maps Genguide has more information about using maps in genealogical research.)

 Bird’s eye view, or panoramic, maps were created between the years 1847 and 1920.
 Panoramic maps show a bird’s eye view of streets and individual buildings.
 These maps, while not drawn to scale, provide a valuable reference to the community as a whole.
 Buildings and other features are drawn on the maps and a legend will often indicate the occupancy of larger, more prominent buildings.
 Some maps include features like railroads, churches, cemeteries, and topographic features.
 A bird’s eye view map can visually show how your ancestor’s house fit into the community.
 (The Maps Genguide has more information about using maps in genealogical research.)

-Plat books provide graphical representations of property.
+Plat books provide graphical representations of a property.
 Some will show structures on a property while others will indicate property lines and neighbors.
 A sense of community can be gained from researching plat maps.

 Newspaper research can yield a wide variety of helpful information for your house history search.
 Sale and rental notices have routinely appeared in newspapers since the late 1800s.
 Small-town newspapers often posted lists of people moving within the community, this activity often occurred in the spring.
 (The Newspapers GenGuide has more information about using newspapers in genealogical research.)

 Wills often transfer property and indicate the location of that property.
 An accompanying estate inventory can provide a room-by-room description of the contents of a house.

 Historical preservation societies often have files and create publications about historic houses complete with photographs and written histories.
 Many of these can be found on the Internet.

 Photographs can show the house at different points in time and often identify previous owners.
 You may find photographs with family members in local publications or at historical societies, museums, and libraries.